Doon Goonge campground

 Wheelchairs can access this area with some difficulty.
 There is a ramp to access the toilet but no handrails inside.

-Chemical toilets are permitted but its contents can't be emptied into the compost toilets or surrounding areas.
+Chemical toilets are permitted but don't empty its contents into the compost toilets or surrounding areas.

 Amplified music is permitted but please be considerate of your fellow campers.